 - Homemade gifts

 As you might imagine, some themes make it harder for the attendees to come up with an appropriate gift, while others could actually make it easier.
 More challenging themes (“find something that goes on a wall”) are generally better for close-knit groups.
 Less challenging themes (“bring a candy gift”) are ideal for more formal gatherings, such as office parties.
+For lots more theme ideas, check out this article.

 2. Employ different game rules